 RAM test has been launched from my “floppy drive”:

 And here are screenshots of OS “RAPIRA” and “SCHOL’NICA”, which were successfully loaded from my “floppy drive” as well:

 Games are also can be launched.

 - Make 840К “floppy-drive” as well (STM32L microcontroller will be used).

-- Move existing 140K “floppy-drive” from ATMega64 to STM32L and add a write mode.
+- Move the existing 140K “floppy drive” from ATMega64 to STM32L and add a write mode.

 - Build tape in/out on a breadboard and test it.

-- Make a full schematic of the project in KiCAD.
+- Make a complete schematic of the project in KiCAD.

-- Make Rev.0 of a PCB with all elements of the computer except serial-parallel interface and extension slot, but with accessable pins of FPGA chip and CPU for debugging and developing the rest of the computer.
+- Make Rev.0 of a PCB with all computer elements except serial-parallel interface and extension slot but with accessible pins of FPGA chip and CPU for debugging and developing the rest of the computer.

 - Create Rev.A of PCB with all planned devices and slots on it.
-It can be used for a DIY kit as well if there will be some interest to it.
+It can also be used for a DIY kit if there is some interest in it.

 That’s it.
-Hope you like it.
-Please live your comments and subscribe to RSS updates.
-See ya!
+I hope you like it.
+Please leave your comments and subscribe to RSS updates.
+See you!